goburdhunz/Project-2-React-frontend-App/README.md

 It was also a challenge working for the first time in a pair for the project.
 Communication was crucial and allowed us to be able to build something within such a short timeframe.

+## Wins

+Choosing a really well documented and easily accessible Public API was a major win for us.
+Listen Notes made it really easy for us to read and understand the docs and the endpoints that were available.
+We could test some endpoints already on the docs page to see how the request was constructed and what we could expect from the payload.

+Another win was accessing the individual episodes because we did this right at the end.
+At first, none of the video source files were showing up as they were nested - so we had to go one level deeper to loop and map through the available episodes which seems rather simple but was quite satisfying at the time.

 ## Key learnings

 React became much clearer for me during this project - From the initial project setup to building classical/functional components.
 It really made me realise how powerful of a library as you can get up and running very quickly and the reuseable components just makes things more efficient.

 The idea of using external APIs was also something I really enjoyed - the whole process from requesting an API token to reading the docs and researching the right endpoints.
+This is the foundations of work as a software engineer, requesting and working with data.
+It was really nice to go through the whole process and to get the correct queried data, with the relevant fields.

 ## Future version

 * Splitting the home page and search results to two different views/components
 * Adding more functionality for filtered and sorted searches.
+* Personalised profile with curated lists and favorite podcasts